 Data governance defines who does what in data management.
 It specifies those activities that must be undertaken to manage data as a real asset.
 In addition, it determines who is responsible for which data management activity in the company.
 A solid data governance also determines the accountabilities, responsibilities and decision rights for the people who take care of data.

-The problem with the term "governance" is that asking three different people what the word means, there will be at least four answers.The following definition reflects the real-world experiences from many companies and data initiatives, and is grounded in CC CDQ research:
+The problem with the term "governance" is that asking three different people what the word means, there will be at least four answers.The following definition reflects the real-world experiences from many companies and data initiatives, and is grounded in CC CDQ data management research:

 Best Practices: After defining responsibilities on paper, select and train the people who will take care of the data management activities on a day-to-day basis.
 It is recommended to select these individuals with utmost care.
 All too often, the people already overloaded with work also end up taking care of data.
 If that is the case, it will be impossible to achieve the agreed objectives, for instance, related to data quality.